Captive breeding is an important aspect of Bristol Aquarium’s philosophy and an excellent indicator of the health and well-being of our animals.

 Intelligence under the sea is something that is often overlooked however studies have shown that fish are capable of complex behavioural interactions and understanding the world around them.

 Pufferfish have the intelligence to associate colours and shapes with different meanings – check out some of the amazing videos of pufferfish training online!

 We have successfully trained our pufferfish to swim to a green hula hoop and wait underneath before receiving a food reward.
 That’s not all… When placing a green and a white hula hoop in the tank at the same time, the pufferfish know to only go to the green one – amazing!

-Our Giant Pacific Octopus is trained and interacted with every day.
-One of the things we do is a physical interaction session where we encourage our octopus to come to the top of the tank and play with us.
+Our Common Octopus is trained and interacted with every day.
+One of the things we do is a physical interaction session where we encouraged our octopus to come to the top of the tank and play with us.
 This allows us to visually health check with ease and also get them used to seeing our faces.